 Types of Compensation Under Illinois Law

-After being injured in an accident, speak to a Chicago personal injury lawyer right away to file your claim on time.
+After being injured in an accident, speak to a personal injury lawyer in Chicago right away to file your claim before the deadline passes.

 In Illinois, you can receive compensation for:

 - Lost wages